Subhransu789/Expense-Tracker-/README.md

 1. Enter a description and amount (positive for income, negative for expense).
 2. Click **Add Transaction**.
 3. The app updates your balance, income, and expenses automatically.
-4. You can delete any transaction using the ❌ button.
+4. You can delete any transaction using the ❌ button...